3lLobo/zkAuth/backend/README.md

 One step closer to zero trust and one step away from web2.
 You can now use 2FA authentication for your business contacts your web-applications or even your IOTs without a centralized database storing your keys and authenticating users.
 The Blocqchain takes over!

+## Delpoy on Optimism Görli

+First set your private key on a .env file

+yarn hardhat deploy --network optimsm-goerli

 ## Cyborg Run 🏃‍♂️

 Yarn, remix and hardhat: